Masterpiece Stories

 The title itself is ironic.
 Season’s Greetings is the typical Christmas wish, which people write on postcards.
 On the contrary, the bitterness left by the painting is a very unpleasant greeting.

-Let’s listen to the artist and reflect about pollution and environment… There’s no planet B!
+Let’s listen to the artist and reflect on pollution and the environment… There’s no planet B!

 Get your daily dose of art